POMCP/YELP/README.md

 Note: Running the docker container will not show the visualization in browser.
 Refer to the presentation for verifying the results.
 In case of local execution of code form a python interpretor, download the model related files from the shared folder on google drive to the same folder from where the code is run.

+#ModelGeneration.py
+This file
+#RestaurantRecommendation.py
+This file contains the code that will output the distibution of user preference to sub topics